Frogeum/go-frogeum/cmd/faucet/README.md

 - `--account.json` is a path to the Frogeum account's JSON key file
 - `--account.pass` is a path to a text file with the decryption passphrase

-The faucet is able to distribute various amounts of Popcat in exchange for various timeouts.
+The faucet is able to distribute various amounts of Frog in exchange for various timeouts.
 These can be configured via:

-- `--faucet.amount` is the number of Popcats to send by default
+- `--faucet.amount` is the number of Frogs to send by default
 - `--faucet.minutes` is the time to wait before allowing a rerequest
 - `--faucet.tiers` is the funding tiers to support  (x3 time, x2.5 funds)